sachinpawar1990/Music_Genre_Classification/README.md

 12. There are 3 API requests which could be made:
   i. upload_classified_results - Accessed by http://127.0.0.1:8000/upload_classified_results.
 This puts the results into the SQLite database, so it should be executed first. ii. get_all_genres - Accessed by http://127.0.0.1:8000/get_all_genres.
 It gets all the genres present in the database along with the titles of the genres. iii. get_title_from_genre - Accessed by http://127.0.0.1:8000/get_title_from_genre?genre=genre_name.
-It gives the all the titles present in the database when provided with certain genre name.
+It gives all the titles present in the database when provided with certain genre name.
 Here, genre name should be provided.
 So, for genre "folk", link would be http://127.0.0.1:8000/get_title_from_genre?genre=folk